Trail Conditions Update – June 29, 2020

 It’s transition time on the GDT.
 Valley bottom trails at lower elevations vary from bare and dry to wet and muddy, while most trails at higher elevation are still snow covered.
 With warmer weather, trail conditions can change quickly so plan for varying conditions – boots, cleats and/or poles are recommended.

-SNOW: For up to date snow level data in BC, check out the Snow Survey and Water Supply Bulletins or the Automated Snow Weather Station Map.
-In Alberta, check out the Alberta River Basins map and turn on the snow pillow layer.
+- SNOW: Snow levels in the Rockies are above average for this time of year and avalanche conditions continue to exist.
+For up to date snow level data in BC, check out the Snow Survey Bulletins and Commentaries which include links to the Snow Survey and Water Supply Bulletin and map.
+In Alberta, check out the Alberta River Basins map (turn on the snow pillow layer).

-FIRES: Fire advisories are in effect in Banff and Jasper National Parks.
+- FIRES: There are fire advisories in effect along most of the GDT including in all national parks.
 If you must have a campfire in the backcountry, ensure you follow the rules.

 - Descending the north side of Howse Pass (d11), the main route of the GDT now follows Conway Creek and Howse River floodplains wherever possible, without crossing the main channel of the Howse River.
 The floodplain is wide and scenic.
 There are several shallow fords of smaller channels on the floodplain so hikers must be prepared to have wet feet while enjoying a significantly better hiking experience than the old overgrown trail strewn with hundreds of fallen trees.
 In June and early July, the Howse River may be in flood making some sections of the floodplain difficult or impassable in which case hikers should consider using the old trail (now marked as an alternate route).
 Conversely, in late August and September when the river is low, hikers may be able to ford the main river channel and completely avoid any bushwhacking along the river’s edge.
 See here for a more detailed route description.